ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #s4hana-automation-procedure-terraform}
 {: terraform}

 Use these steps to deploy the SAP S/4HANA 3 tiers architecture on your existing VPC.
 The scripts can take 2 - 3 hours to complete.
 The scripts can take 1 - 2 hours to complete.
 The supported versions available for S/4HANA are 2020, 2021, 2022, and 2023.
-For more information, see the [readme](https://github.com/IBM-Cloud/sap-s4hana) for recommended kits versions.
+For more information, see the [readme](https://github.com/IBM-Cloud/sap-s4hana){: external} for recommended kits versions.

 1. Log in to the Deployment Server by using `ssh`.
 2. Clone the repository and change the path to the sap-s4hana folder.